adnanqazi/atomikosHelloWorld/README.md

 Now add rollback query param to http://localhost:8080?rollback=e Note, checking with above GET calls, payload was not commited, despite that fact that exception is thrown after after DB calls

+Unit test part needs to be driven to completion, perhaps a couple of hrs of my time, when i have it, the runtime logic however runs end to end, even in current shape